net-lisias-ksp/ImpossibleInnovations/GameData/INSTALL.md

 This mod adds some late-game engines and tanks to the game.
 These parts are fusion-based or use advanced technologies.

-Now under Lisias's management. :)
+Now under New Management by Lisias. :)

 ## Installation Instructions